UVA-Computer-Vision-Lab/FrameINO/README.md

 The evaluation dataloader is slightly different from the training version before.
 The dataloader we use in this stage is based on our paper setting (using the v1.0 paper weight at the same time).
-The evaluation dataset can be downlaoded based on the instruciton from [Dataset Curation](#dataset_curation).
+The evaluation dataset can be downlaoded from [huggingface page](https://huggingface.co/datasets/uva-cv-lab/FrameINO_data), same HF you used from [Dataset Curation](#dataset_curation) section above.